-Designated Safeguarding Lead (D / Deputy Designated Safegua Lead(s) rding Our local contact numbers are: Safeguardingofchildrenconcerns(ChildrenlivingLincolnshire) 01522 782111 Lincolnshire's Children's Services Custome Service Centre for reporting concerns and Earl Help Team for Advice Emergency Duty Team 01522 782333 (6pm-8am + weekends and Bank Holidays) Safeguarding childrenof concerns (Children living in other Authorities) Please add in relevant authority contact numbers if applicable a concerns for children need to be reported to the local authority which the child resides (or state n/a) Allegations against /concerns about adult(s) Lincolnshire Local Authority Designated Officers (LADO) Working with children Staff must report concerns to the Head teacher or in the event of concerns about the Head Watters 01522 554674 working with children Staff must report concerns to the Head teacher Watters 01522 554674 LSCP_LADO@lincolnshire.gov.uk working with children Staff must report concerns to the Head teacher or in the event of concerns about the Head teacher concerns must be reported to the Chair Watters 01522 554674 LSCP_LADO@lincolnshire.gov.uk Staff must report concerns to the Head teacher or in the event of concerns about the Head teacher concerns must be reported to the Chair of Governors.
-Watters 01522 554674 LSCP_LADO@lincolnshire.gov.uk The Head/Chair must contact LADO to discuss concerns & course of action working with children Staff must report concerns to the Head teacher or in the event of concerns about the Head teacher concerns must be reported to the Chair of Governors.
-Police (Emergency) Watters 01522 554674 LSCP_LADO@lincolnshire.gov.uk The Head/Chair must contact LADO to discuss concerns & course of action 999 101 Please add in relevant contact details, if applicable, of an safeguarding cluster(s) that you are a part of (or state n/a) working with children Staff must report concerns to the Head teacher or in the event of concerns about the Head teacher concerns must be reported to the Chair of Governors.
-Police (Emergency) Police (Non-Emergency) 01522 554674 LSCP_LADO@lincolnshire.gov.uk The Head/Chair must contact LADO to discuss concerns & course of action 999 101 Please add in relevant contact details, if applicable, of an
+Designated Safeguarding Lead (D SL) Deputy Designated Safeguar Lead(s) rding Our local contact numbers are: Safeguardingofchildrenconcerns(ChildrenlivingLincolnshire) Lincolnshire's Children's Services Customer Safeguardingofchildrenconcerns(Children living in other Authorities) Please add in relevant authority contact numbers if applicable as concerns for children need to be reported to the local authority in which the child resides (or state n/a) Allegations against /concerns about adult(s) working with children Lincolnshire Local Authority Designated Officers (LADO) Paul Fisher, Kim Murray, Ildiko Kiss and Fiona Staff must report concerns to the Head teacher or in the event of concerns about the Head teacher concerns must be reported to the Chair of Governors.
+Watters 01522 554674 LSCP_LADO@lincoInshire.gov.uk The Head/Chair must contact LADO to discuss concerns & course of action.
+Police (Emergency) Police (Non-Emergency) 999 101 Safeguarding Cluster Please add in relevant contact details, if applicable, of any safeguarding cluster(s) that you are a part of (or state n/a) LCC Safeguarding in Schools for advice around safeguarding policy, audits, training etc. Stefanie Knox safeguardinginschools@lincolnshire.gov.uk